cancerberoSgx/typescript-plugins-of-mine/typescript-node-ids/README.md

 will iterate recursively through given file and add ids to all nodes in the format `${parentId}.${counter}` so they are unique and easy / cheap to query

+# Impl notes

+ * we cannot reuse typescript implementation for ts-simple-ast implementation since tsNode.compilerNode are changed all the time and we cannot be notified when this happens

 # TODO

 ## Automatically detect AST modifications